ysyk2021/the-power-of-mindful-thinking-practicing-mindful-thinking-for-greater-clarity-and-focus/src/chapter-8-1.md

-Chapter 7: Mindful Thinking and Well-being: Benefits of Mindful Thinking for Mental and Physical Well-being
+Benefits of Mindful Thinking for Mental and Physical Well-being
 ===========================================================================================================

 The Connection between Mindful Thinking and Well-being